azouaoui-cv/DeepLearning_MVA/README.md

 in Keras

 ### Requirements
-I use Python 3.6 on (Mini)conda to complete the assignment.
+I used Python 3.6 on (Mini)conda to complete the assignment.

-The virtual environment can be activated using: ``conda create --name dl --file conda-env.txt`` The python packages are then installed using pip: ``pip -r requirements.txt``
+The virtual environment can be activated using: ``conda create --name dl --file conda-env.txt``

+The python packages are then installed using pip: ``pip -r requirements.txt``